 This contest challenges high school photographers in Helix’s service area to capture water — the lack, value, beauty or anything of water—in San Diego County.
 Students submit photos in March: up to three photos in black and white or color and mounted.
 The photos are judged by a panel of professional photographers and Helix staff and winners are notified and awarded cash prizes up to $250 in May.

 Dr. Lillian M. Childs and Robert D. Friedgen scholarships

 At Helix Water District, we are committed to the principles of service, integrity and continuous improvement.
 These two scholarships give us the opportunity to recognize students who demonstrate these same principles in their own life and provide financial assistance for college.
-Each scholarship is worth $1,000 and is available to students graduating from high school in spring 2017 and attending a four year college or university in fall 2017.
+Each scholarship is worth $1,000 and is available to students graduating from high school in spring 2016 and attending a four year university in fall 2016.
 Click on the link below for details.
+2015-16 Scholarships Flyer

 Helix awards $250 mini-grants to teachers each year to fund water related curriculum and activities at their schools.
 Contact the number below for an application.

 We are responsible for the safety, quality and reliability of the drinking water for over 273,000 people in San Diego's East County.